spring-projects/spring-petclinic/readme.md

 # Spring PetClinic Sample Application

+-## What does it look like?
+-spring-petclinic has been deployed here on cloudfoundry: http://gopetclinic.cfapps.io/

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>